defold/extension-push/README.md

 This is a Defold [native extension](https://www.defold.com/manuals/extensions/) which provides access to Push Notifications functionality on iOs and Android devices.

 To learn more please visit the [documentation page](https://defold.github.io/extension-push/) for this extension.

+[The manual](https://www.defold.com/manuals/push/) is available on the official Defold site.

 ---